oeyoews/latex/README.md

 ## What's that

-> 🎊 A LaTeX Project Template for latex beginners with neovim
+> 🎊 A LaTeX Project Template for LaTeX beginners with neovim

 ## Showcases